 What makes a haircut a shag?
 Choppy, stacked layers from the crown down, with the shortest layers up top.
 The layers build the volume and movement; the wave brings it to life.

 Is it high-maintenance?
 Day to day, no, since it air-dries and forgives a lot.
-The trade is shaping trims every six to ten weeks, because the layers grow out of shape.
+The trade is a real trim habit, since the layers blur out of shape faster than a blunt cut would.

 Will it suit my hair?
 Almost certainly.
 The shag works at every length and texture, though stick-straight hair needs a little styling to add the wave.